LorentzaZweena/resumeBuilder/README.md

 ## Contact

-If you have any questions, feel free to contact the project owner at [ariva02zweena@gmail.com](mailto:ariva02zweena@gmail.com).
+If you have any questions, feel free to reach out to [ariva02zweena@gmail.com](mailto:ariva02zweena@gmail.com).
 ```